Search Menu

 Cute as it is, that sniffer is nothing to sneeze at, packed with more than 225 million scent receptors.
 Humans, despite their much larger size, have a mere five million.

-“A nose on paws,” is how the breed is often described; they are practically unbeatable in certain sports, like hunting and tracking, and indispensable for some kinds of work.
+“A nose on paws,” is how the breed is often described; they’re practically unbeatable in certain sports, like hunting and tracking, and indispensable for some kinds of work.
 Beagles are ideal sniffer dogs, packing enormous scenting powers into a compact body.

-Today, the Beagle has remained in the top 10 dog breeds, and they are never far from the public’s heart, mind, and headlines.
+Today, the Beagle has remained in the top 10 dog breeds.
+They’re never far from the public’s heart, mind, and headlines.

 Related article: Hunting With Dogs: Training & Safety Tips